 It’s possible to train a cat, but let’s be real: They’re not lab puppies.
 Cats are typically far less eager to please and more of a challenge to train than dogs.
 Ask them to come over to cuddle, and they may get up and walk into the other room.
-They may also chirp at birds loudly during your Zoom calls despite your insistence that they pipe down.
+They may also chirp at birds loudly during your Zoom calls, despite your insistence that they pipe down.
 In an alternative universe, your cat would work on heeding your requests.

 Cats can be stealthy.
 Some can find corners of your house you didn’t know existed and hide.
 Though some cats are social and go in and out of hiding, others stay there.
 Though we have to accept our kitties for who they are, it’s natural to secretly wish they’d resolve to hang out with you every so often.
 FYI: If your cat isn’t generally a hider and is suddenly constantly nowhere to be found, it may be a sign they are sick.

 Cats kill billions of birds each year, which is part of the reason most vets recommend keeping them indoors.
 You may have an outdoor-only or indoor-outdoor cat for various reasons, though.
 If that’s the case, your kitty may leave you some not-so-pleasant surprises.
 You’ll have to forgive your cat.
-They’re a hunter by nature.
+They’re hunters by nature.
 In the wild, cats teach their kittens to eat by bringing home prey.
 Your cat is trying to do the same for you.
-Perhaps this year, your cat could come to terms with the fact that you provide them – and yourself – with all the food they need and come home without bearing gifts.
+Perhaps this year, your cat could come to terms with the fact that you provide them — and yourself — with all the food they need and come home without bearing gifts.

 A manicure may be a small luxury to you, but cats don’t feel the same way.
 Your cat’s nails once protected them in the wild, so felines like to keep them sharp.
 They may also not enjoy being held.
 It’s important to trim those claws, though, even if your kitty hisses and squirms.
 It would be nice if they didn’t turn this tiny must-do into a production.
 You can help them achieve this resolution by finding the right nail clippers.